-- 2.25 The three modes shown show quite similar results for the DM and DS1 options, with slight increases in car use for both options from 2014, similar slight variations between DM and DS1 in bus and rail use.
-The DS2 option shows a 7% increase in public transport use (5% bus+ 2% rail) and 6% decrease in car use. - 2.26 It should be noted that the car made share includes Park and Ride trips for all options, and accounts for 1% of car trips in DM and DS2 but this rises to 4% in DS2.
+- 2.27 The four modes shown show quite similar results for the DM and DS1 options, with slight increases in car use for both options from 2014, similar slight variations between DM and DS1 in bus and rail use.
+The DS2 option shows a 7% increase in public transport use (5% bus+ 2% rail) and 6% decrease in car use. - 2.28 It should be noted that the car mode share includes Park and Ride trips for all options, and accounts for 1% of car trips in DM and DS1 but this rises to 4% in DS2.
+For DS3 the Park & Ride option at Linton has not been modelled.
 There will be a need for effective bus prioritisation measures to assist in the running of an effective Park & Ride system as well as other service buses in order that there is a time-advantage in taking the bus rather than continuing the use of the private car.
 Such measures would need to be reflected in the emerging policies of the Local Plan and also the ITS.